pimcore/customer-data-framework/docs/CustomerDuplicatesService.md

 The customer duplicates service consists of 2 major parts:

-## Part 1 - mechanismns for searching duplicates of a given customer:
+## Part 1 - mechanisms for searching duplicates of a given customer:
 This is done directly via the database/customer object list.
 The duplicate service will find customers where the configured fields are equal to the given customer.
 Simple strtolower/trim transformations are done here so that the comparisons are case insensitive.

 The field combination(s) which should match could be defined in the CMF config file (CustomerDuplicatesService->duplicateCheckFields section).
 (Optional) multiple field combinations are supported (for example first check for duplicates based on firstname/lastname/street/zip/city - if no duplicates where found, check for firstname/street/zip/city/birthDate).